 When my husband and I found out we were expecting a baby in summer 2015, we did what every new parent does… First, we completely freaked out.
 Holy cow, we’re going to be parents!
+Will we still be the same people?
+How will our lives change once there is a tiny human in the house?
 Will we still be able to travel?
-Will we still be the same people?
-How will our lives change once there is a new human in the house?

 Then, we started envisioning that adorable growing baby.
 Those tiny fingers and toes!
 That soft newborn baby hair!
 The sweet coos and gassy smiles!
 We can do this parenting thing.
 Of course, we can still travel with a baby!
 In fact, it will be cool to show her the world.